 Travel outside the US and reentry

-If you are planning to travel internationally, please review all of the following information to ensure you have taken all of the necessary steps as you leave and reenter. appointment with an ISSS Advisor to ensure you have all of the documents and information needed.
+If you are planning to travel internationally, please review all of the following information to ensure you have taken all of the necessary steps as you leave and reenter.
+If unsure, make an appointment with an ISSS Advisor to ensure you have all of the documents and information needed.

 To prepare for traveling abroad and reentering the United States, you should check that your immigration documents are valid prior to departing.
 The following are the required immigration documents for reentry.

 Passport Accordion Closed